 You can click to expand this and see all the URLs that are 404s.

+Updating the broken link with a link to its new URL or to a replacement page that is similar to the old broken page is the best and first option.
 If there are only a handful of broken links, you can fix these manually.
 You’ll need to update the broken link on the page to point to the correct link.

 You can use a Search and Replace plugin to update broken links in bulk.
 But be very careful.
 It’s super easy to mess things up using a search and replace plugin.
 Make sure to backup the site and database first.